thepython555/scratch-for-sillybillys/docs/CONTRIBUTING.md

 ## What should I know before I get started?

-### Scratch for Discord Architecture
+### Scratch for Goobers Architecture

-Scratch for Discord is currently divided into two main pieces--frontent application and backend
+Scratch for Goobers is currently divided into two main pieces--frontent application and backend

 ## How Can I Contribute?

 ### Reporting Bugs

-This section guides you through submitting a bug report for Scratch for Discord.
+This section guides you through submitting a bug report for Scratch for Goobers.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).